vbeakovic/human_activity_recognition/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

+## Files used to import data
+* "./uci_har_dataset/activity_labels.txt" - a file containing descriptive activity labels
+* "./uci_har_dataset/features.txt" - a file containing the variable names
+* ".uci_har_dataset/test/X_test.txt" - file containing test data set measurments
+* ".uci_har_dataset/test/subject_test.txt" - a file containing subject id's for each observation in the X_test file
+* ".uci_har_dataset/test/y_test.txt" - a file containing activities for each observation in the X_test file
+* ".uci_har_dataset/train/X_train.txt" - file containing train data set measurments
+* ".uci_har_dataset/train/subject_train.txt" - a file containing subject id's for each observation in the X_train file
+* ".uci_har_dataset/train/y_train.txt" - a file containing activities for each observation in the X_train file

+## Transformations
+The final data set was obtained by merging the train and test data sets of the original study.
+After merging the data was subsetted to extract   mean and standard deviations of the measurments for each activity and each subject.
+Additionaly variable names were imported abd transformed to be more desctiptive and activity descriptions were imported and added as factor levels.

 ## Variables
-The final data set was obtained by merging and the train and test data sets of the original study.
-After merging the data was subsetted to extract   mean and standard deviations of the measurments for each activity and each subject.
-Additionaly variable names were transformed to be more desctiptive and activity descriptions were added as factor levels.

 ### Meaning of letters and words in variable names
 1. "t" means a time domain measurment